ashwinsel/Milestone-1/README.md

 	7. As a First Time Visitor, I want to be able to join social media groups of the society easily.

 -   #### B. Returning Visitor Goals
 	1. As a Returning Visitor, I want to be able to quickly access photographs of an event I attended.
 	2. As a Returning Visitor, I want to be able to submit a query for renewing my membership.
 	3. As a Returning Visitor, I want to be able to keep track of upcoming events.

 -   #### C. Frequent User Goals
 	1. As a Frequent User, I want to be able to acess all the previous event photographs and any other updates.
 	2. As a Frequent User, I want to be able to easily find out about upcoming events.

 -   #### D. Organisation Goals
 	1. To have an online presence.
 	2. Is to increase membership and retain members and be able to market upcoming events.
 	3. Provide a point of contact for existing memebers and new users to post their queries and interest to the organisation.
 	4. Flaunt all event photographs.
 	5. In order to retain membership advertise upcoming events.
-		6. Increase our social media presence via social media links (facebook and Instagram).
+	6. Increase our social media presence via social media links (Facebook and Instagram).

-Clean and clear.
-Easy to read fonts.
-The graphics are fast loading so the  image file sizes are too large.
-Good contrast between any background colors and font.
-Visible

- * Hero section with an image
- Each page displays the site Logo, with the page title below it, for easy user navigation.
- Below this, their is a call-to-action animated button to view more.

 ## UX Planes
 ------------
 - ### Strategy
 So strategy represents the business goals, the initial idea, why you want to build a product in the first place.
 1. Project Goals
-As a User from all different age groups and technical abilities I want the website not to be complicted and too busy.
+	* As a User from all different age groups and technical abilities I want the website not to be complicted and too busy.
-	2. Customer
+2. Customer Goals
-Being able to access all devices
+	* Being able to access all devices
 3. Company Goals
+	* asjdklasj
 4. Future Implementations
 	* Add a full detailed Visit Page.
 	* Use Javascript to close an FAQ if another is already open.
 	* Add FancyBox for images.
 	* Use Javascript to implement a thank you page redirect.
 	* Change Image formats to WebP.
 - ### Scope
 Feature included based on strategy (can/cannot achieve)
 - ### Structure